Koumbaya/wumpus/README.md

 6. **Advanced**:
    - In advanced mode, you must kill the wumpus then find your way out of the labyrinth by finding a key and its door!

+**Notes**: Small difference with the original game :
+It would only move 1 cave, which was kind of easier (to relocate) but less forgetfull (it would have a 1/3 chance of eating you unless you backtracked 1 room).
+Possible paths for the arrow weren't displayed, maybe because of computing requirements/space.

 Pen & paper are recommended to take notes or draw the map ! (or you can print a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png)).
 While the layout remains fixed, the numbers of the caverns is random.